 Dennis died in 1966, at the age of 79, and is buried with the son at the Ursina Cemetery.

 Daughter Clema Elizabeth Romesburg (1921-2017) was born on May 26, 1921 in Confluence.
-She was joined in holy wedlock with Harvey Smith (1907-1993), the son of Albert and Mary Catherine (Moon) Smith.
-The couple produced five children -- Richard Smith, Ronald Smith, Betty Vogel, Debra Wagner and Clyde Smith.
+She was joined in holy wedlock with a cousin, Harvey Smith (1907-1993), the son of Albert and Mary Catherine (Moon) Smith of the family of Andrew Jackson "Andy" and Harriet V. (Younkin) Moon.
+The couple produced five children -- Richard Smith, Ronald James Smith Sr., Betty Vogel, Debra Wagner and Clyde Smith.
 They made their home for decades in Confluence and were members of the Confluence Church of the Nazarene.
 Clema also earned income working for Henry Clay Villa and enjoyed volunteering her time at the Confluence Senior Center.
 She took pleasure in the outdoors, music and dancing.
+Harvey was a member of the Confluence Veterans of Foreign Wars and the Turkeyfoot Fish and Game Commission.
+Harvy eided in Siemons Lakeview Manor in Somerset at the age of 85 on April 15, 1993.
+Rev. Thomas Charles officiated at the burial in Jersey Church Cemetery.
+Anobituary was printed in the Somerset Daily American.
 Sadly, Clema outlived her husband, two of her sons and a daughter in law.
 At the age of 95, on Jan.
-14, 2017, Clema passed away at The Patriot in Somerset.
+14, 2017, she passed away at The Patriot in Somerset.
 Rev. Ken Schweter led the funeral service, with burial in the Jersey Baptist Church Cemetery in Ursina.

 Son Robert James Romesburg (1932-1957) was born on June 22, 1932 in Lower Turkeyfoot Township.
 He never married.
 Robert earned a living over the years as a laborer.
 As a teen, he developed hypertension, and later contracted nephrosclerosis, a form of kidney disease that grows progressively worse over time.
 At the age of 24, his health failing rapidly, he was admitted to Somerset Community Hospital where he spent a week until the Grim Reaper swept him away on May 27, 1957.
 His remains were lowered into repose in Ursina Cemetery and rests beside his father.